Help Desk Manager Resume Format

 Use with Caution

-Pro Tip: Over 75% of major companies use ATS to filter resumes.
-The reverse chronological format offers the best ATS compatibility, making it a safe bet for your help desk manager resume layout.
+Pro Tip: Over 75% of Fortune 500 companies use ATS to process resumes.
+The reverse chronological format yields the highest ATS compatibility, making it the safest structure for your help desk manager resume.

 Ideal Resume Structure for a Help Desk Manager